yanrocklu/react-display-movie/README.md

+# React Movie Tiles

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# React Movie Tiles

 A web application that displays movies as a list of tiles.
-Each tiles displays movie detail such as title, actors, description, poster.
+Each tile displays movie detail such as title, actors, description, poster.

 ### Link To the Live Demo